 I don’t always walk away.
 If I see a bee struggling after its head is severed, for example, I mash it immediately.
 If I see a bee writhing as if poisoned, I dispatch it.
 Does my decision-making process make any sense?
 Probably not.

-I can’t explain why I will kill a bee that appears to be in pain and walk away from one that looks to be dying peaceably.
-Which is why, in the end, I try to answer the questions people ask without giving advice or passing judgement.
+I can’t explain why I kill a bee that appears to be in pain and walk away from one that looks to be dying peaceably.
+This is why, in the end, I try to answer the questions people ask without giving advice or passing judgment.
 We each do what we feel is right, but where that decision comes from is anybody’s guess.

 As I explained in an earlier post, we can’t save individual bees.
-If we want to do our part to “save the bees” the one thing we can do is save their environment and protect their habitat.
-With that, species can thrive, but without it, they are doomed.
+If we want to “save the bees” the best we can do is save their environment and protect their habitat.
+In a healthy environment, species can thrive, but without it, they are doomed.
 For those of you trying to save individual bees, I say do what you must, but never forget the bigger picture.